techatpark/website/site/content/posts/beyond_CI-CD.md

 Our application, originally developed with Spring Boot 2, went through many changes.
 However, developers found it difficult to keep the codebase up-to-date with new versions.
 Many were not concerned with upgrades, leading to significant technical debt—a daunting challenge.

-Think about it like this: When your phone gets a new Android update, you usually upgrade without hesitation.
-But in software development, developers often look for reasons not to upgrade, citing potential disruptions or the effort involved.
+Consider that, you receive a new Android update on your phone, you typically upgrade without hesitation, understanding the benefits it brings and the potential issues it fixes.
+However, in software development, the mindset often shifts.
+Developers frequently question why they should upgrade, focusing on potential disruptions or the effort required, rather than proactively seeking improvements.

-The core issue is that developers only upgrade when necessary.
-Regular and proactive updates are crucial to maintaining a healthy, secure, and efficient codebase.
+The core issue is that developers tend to upgrade only when absolutely necessary.
+In contrast, regular and proactive updates are essential for maintaining a healthy, secure, and efficient codebase.
+Shouldn’t the approach be the opposite, where we seek reasons to upgrade rather than reasons to delay?

 ## Our Solution